april-org/april-ann/README.md

-april-ann
+April-ANN
 =========

-Artifical neural networks training module of the April toolkit (A Pattern Recognizer In Lua toolkit)
+A Pattern Recognizer In Lua (with Artificial Neural Networks) toolkit